 Think about your goals – what is the most important goal to reach right now and what can wait?
 What do you need to do well and what can you do with less effort?
 If you had to choose only five things to focus on, what would they be?

-Use these questions to prioritize your tasks.
+Use these questions and the ABC method or the Urgency vs. Importance method to prioritize your tasks.
 Once you’ve done this, the only thing left is to get to work.
 If you’re still having trouble getting started, the problem might lie in your motivation.
 Take some time to think about what might be standing in your way and how you could encourage yourself to get started.

 Prioritize yourself, work will follow.